Welcome to the stock market!

 3. Mutual funds

 Remember, stocks are not something you set and forget about.
 It needs frequent optimization to adapt to changing market conditions.
 Do your research to find potential growth industries, identify the key players, or companies that could become the key players, look at its fundamentals (financials, management, etc.), and invest.
-Keep in mind that there will be an abundance of information.
+Keep in mind that information will be abundant.
 From ‘experts’ on social media to the reporter on your favorite news channel, everyone will have an opinion on what you should buy and sell.
 Don’t get caught up in those.
 While it is important to keep up with what is happening in the market, the news should not determine your investment strategy.

 Frequently Asked Questions